faisalmrasul/inquiro-media/about.md

 Rather than obscuring the creative process, our tools reveal how AI contributes to research and writing.

 ## Vision: ##
-To guide the world toward an AI-informed future with clarity and confidence.
+To reveal AI’s capabilities across domains and shape an AI-informed future.

 ## Mission: ##
-To empower through trusted, human-centered AI content that educates and prepares.
+To build and experiment with AI models, generating insights and applications that empower understanding and impact.